• RegApp - Federated Login Services (FeLS)

 • End-user portal for service registration

-• Deposit/management/provisioning of SSH keys
+• Storing/administration/provisioning SSH keys

 • Multifactor authentication for web and non-web services